How to start an e-commerce business and website

 Get feedback

-Ask them how they would spell your product name, what it immediately brings to mind, and if there are any negative connotations of which you should be aware of.
+Ask them how they would spell your product name, what it immediately brings to mind, and if there are any negative connotations of which you should be aware.

 Cross check

-And take a look at the company name availability checker on the Companies House website.
+And take a look at the company name availability checker on the Companies House website, too.

-Amazon and eBay dominate the UK e-commerce landscape, says Web Retailer, but there are other options than these kinds of marketplaces.
+Amazon and eBay dominate the UK e-commerce landscape, but there are other options than these kinds of marketplaces.

 Understanding SEO

-Using extremely common, single word keywords such as ‘shoes’ guarantees you will get lost in the shuffle.
-Make sure to use multiple keywords to give your website a better chance of appearing high in the rankings; this will cut down on competition and really pin down your brand identity.
+- Use phrases, not just words: Using common single words such as “shoes” guarantees you will get lost in the shuffle.
+Make sure to use multiple keyword phrases to give your website a better chance of appearing high in the rankings.

-The more fresh, quality content you populate your site with, the more naturally and frequently you can insert keywords.
+- Don’t just publish once: The more fresh, high-quality content you populate your site with, the more naturally and frequently you can insert keywords.
 If you don’t want to keep up with a blog, consider incorporating customer reviews or updating a resource list on a regular basis.

-- Wordtracker: Allows you to find new keywords for your market.
+- Wordtracker: find new keywords for your market with this free tool.

 Registration